IBM-Cloud/multiple-deployment-options/DEPLOY_MANUALLY.md

    bx cs cluster-create --name fibonacci-cluster
    ```

-   > Note: you can also use an existing cluster
+   > Note: you can also use an existing cluster.

 1. Retrieve the cluster configuration